 Other website builders may have cheaper pricing plans, but with Squarespace, you’re paying for quality.
-Squarespace has four core pricing plans: two without an ecommerce option, and two with.
-Prices range from $12 – $40/month.
+Squarespace has four core pricing plans: two that aren’t focused solely on ecommerce, and two that are.
+Prices range from $16 – $49/month.

 If you’re unsure about anything, you can always make use of Squarespace’s 14-day free trial and see if it’s right for you.

 Squarespace is the clear winner for keeping costs down.
 With everything including SEO tools built-in, you’re only ever paying for the price of the plan (between $16 and $49/month).
 With WordPress, everything – including SEO – comes at an additional cost which escalates quickly.